dev-sec/ansible-collection-hardening/roles/os_hardening/README.md

 - `os_sha_crypt_max_rounds`
   - Default: `640000`
   - Description: Define the number of maximum SHA rounds.
 With a lot of rounds brute forcing the password is more difficult.
 But note also that it more CPU resources will be needed to authenticate users.
 The values must be inside the 1000-999999999 range.
+- `os_security_histsize`
+  - Default: `10000`
+  - Description: Define the number of maximum lines written into history file.

 ## Packages